emeryberger/web-programming/README.md

 #### Grading Notes

-- Individual projects/assignments/labs will not be scaled so don't ask.
+- Individual projects/assignments/labs will not be scaled, so don't ask.
-- The instructor may or may not choose to scale final grades so don't ask.
+- The instructor may or may not choose to scale final grades, so don't ask.
 - Final grades are assigned based on the overall weighted average as defined by the grading policy.
-Grades will not be rounded up so don’t ask.
+Grades will not be rounded up so don't ask.
 For example, if you achieve an 89.93 then the final letter grade is a B+ not an A-.
 Do not ask.

 #### Participation